MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/move-extents.md

 ## Permissions

-The command requires at least [Table Admin](../management/access-control/role-based-access-control.md) permissions for the source and destination tables.
+You must have [Table Admin](../management/access-control/role-based-access-control.md) permissions for the source and destination tables.

 ## Restrictions